chrismile/LineVis/README.md

   (I3D ’14).
 ACM, New York, NY, USA, 151–158. https://doi.org/10.1145/2556700.2556705

 - Transparent line rendering with Multi-Layer Alpha Tracing (MLAT).
   For more details see: F. Brüll and T. Grosch.
 Multi-Layer Alpha Tracing.
-In J. Krüger, M. Niessner, and J. Stückler, editors, Vision, Modeling, and Visualization.
+In Vision, Modeling, and Visualization.
   The Eurographics Association, 2020.

 - Transparent line rendering with Multi-Layer Alpha Blending using depth buckets (MLABDB).
   For more details see: M. Kern, C. Neuhauser, T. Maack, M. Han, W. Usher and R. Westermann, "A Comparison of Rendering